phylib/pips-scenario/README.md

 PIPS-scenario
 ---------------

-An advanced scenario used for reproducable evaluations.
+An advanced scenario used for reproducible evaluations.